rifaat-shekh-yusef/draft-yusef-oauth-nested-jwt/draft-yusef-oauth-nested-jwt.md

 # Security Considerations

-The entity handling the incoming authorization request MUST validate the token and ensure that it is coming from a trusted entity, before attempting to embed that into a newly issued JWT.
+The entity handling the incoming embedded tokens request MUST validate the token and ensure that it is coming from a trusted entity, before attempting to embed that into a newly issued JWT.

 # IANA Considerations